VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-19-Unles-Youre-One-of-These-3-Types-of-Christian-Thats-It.md

 ### Homley Hipsters
 **Religion is a hypebeast.** Rustic, flannel, coffee, handwritten fonts, hashtags.
 Starry skies with bible verses, baking, bunting, bow-ties.
 **Religion is woke, modestly.** Vegetarianism, ethical fashion, carpooling, diversity.
 So *in* the world and forward, #relevant.
+(Woke?)
 **Religion is a concert.** Dramatic prayers and and droves of fans, conversion on tap.
 Flashing lights and crashing bands, pumping electricity.

-I shudder when writing something this edgy and opinionated, without putting in lots of caveats and apologies.
-Without making double- and triple- sure to preempt and diffuse any offense I might cause.
 I'm depicting a negative attitude that I don't endorse.
 The negative attitude is stereotyping.
 My call is for you to not let these stereotypes be true.
+The descriptions of these 3 groups aren't my opinions, they're negative opinions I'm challenging us to identify and reject.

 #### Don't apply these stereotypes to other people.
 They're harsh and gross, which is why I'm naming-and-shaming them.
 We need to anticipate that people will be full of nuance, subtlety, contradiction, and uniqueness (e.g. dressing-up like a hipster, being lower-class, but enjoying high-church).

 Don't approach other people, especially not Christian brothers, with this sort of bitterness and judgmentalism.
+It's arrogant to think we can know someone by sight, before meeting them.
 Give them a chance.
 You may have dis-taste for their (lack of) cultural relevance/taste, but don't permit that take root and poison your heart, building a barrier stopping you from treating them with dignity.

 #### Don't apply these stereotypes to yourself.
 Don't base your Christian identity on social group conformity.
 (Our identity is in Christ)[https://www.youtube.com/watch?v=Y7W4I0tQZps&t=0s&list=PLqLno2B-jEzbqT7hPT2R7Th-RQfeM9b99&index=13], not in our music style, social class, style of dress, or oppulence of church building.
+It's superficial, a trap, to measure our level of Christian commitment based on how-well we socially conform to our little sub-culture.

+Personally, I felt trapped in a University context full of Homley Hipsters I who couldn't relate to.
+I wanted Christian rap, Gospel, and Liturgical Chant, not guitar music.
+So I permitted myself to feel resentful and distant from all the nice kids around me.
+It was legitimate for me to feel wronged that I wasn't being culturally welcomed, but it was bad for me to use that as an excuse to become a picky prissy asshole.

+It's important to have representation, support, community, and feeling like you belong.
+If you don't fit into that social group because of cultural differences, try to find somewhere where you do!
+For me that's been Taizé and Catholic friends.
+Don't do what I did, and put yourself through shame and pain, pretending to enjoy it and being in denial about how little you relate.

+There's a tension, we want to be holy and different from The World, but at the same time, most all of us have grown up *in* the world, and internalized many of its values and practices.
+How should Christians relate to the world?
+Tricky question, these 3 groups model 3 approaches repsectivley: being haughty, isolating ourselves, or chasing trendyness.
+None of those are perfect.

+It is cruel for Christians to expect Christians to fall into neat little cultural boxes like these.
+At minimum, all churches need moral, pastoral, and doctrinal integrity being preached and practiced.
+But if it has that, there *is* room for legitimate cultural variances. *You are welcome to join God's community*, and thankfully, it's more broad and inclusive than those 3 groups.
+So Christians, let's *be the welcome* towards cultural diversity.